cs1302uga/cs1302-ce25/README.md

 1. Implement the `printFile` method.

-   1. If the file or directory denoted by the `File` object does not exists, then print an error similar to the following to standard error where `%s` denotes the pathname string for the `File` object:
+   1. If the file or directory denoted by the `File` object does not exist, then print an error similar to the following to standard error where `%s` denotes the pathname string for the `File` object: